Bluemi/sense-hat-demo/README.md

 # SenseHat - Demo
-Small demonstration program for the raspberry pi sense hat
+Small demonstration program for the RaspberryPi SenseHat.

 ## Usage
 There are three modes.
 You can switch between modes by pressing the `middle` button of the joystick.